 Graduate Financial Aid

-At the present time, the only type of financial aid awarded by Lakeland College for graduate students is the Federal Stafford loan.
-Students are encouraged to seek outside scholarships to help them meet their educational costs.
+At the present time, the only types of financial aid awarded by Lakeland College for graduate students include the Unsubsidized Federal Stafford loan and the Graduate PLUS loan.
+Students are encouraged to seek outside scholarships or employee reimbursement to help them meet their educational costs.

-To be eligible for federal and state aid, a student needs to be:
+To be eligible for federal aid, a student needs to be:

 - A U.S. citizen or eligible non-citizen.